 LeDan Morgans/Southwest Scoot Boots

-Another interesting and not as well known aspect of the Morgan horse is their prominent place in the development of gaited horse breeds in America.
-Morgans have gaited from the beginning and are part of the foundation of several gaited breeds in the United States including the Tennessee Walking Horses and Missouri Foxtroters with Morgans in their foundations.
-Today it is estimated that about 10% of Morgans are gaited to some degree and they are becoming more popular as the demand for the smooth ride of a gaited horse is being re-discovered in the already already exceptional Morgan horse.
-Registered Morgan mares were also in the foundation of the development of Quarter Horses.
+Another interesting and not as well-known aspect of the Morgan horse is their prominent place in the development of gaited horse breeds in America.
+Morgans have gaited from the beginning and are part of the foundation of several gaited breeds in the United States, including the Tennessee Walking Horses and Missouri Foxtroters, with Morgans in their foundations.
+Today it is estimated that about 10% of Morgans are gaited to some degree and they are becoming more popular as the demand for the smooth ride of a gaited horses is being re-discovered in the already exceptional Morgan horse.
+Registered Morgan mares were also in the foundation of the development of Quarter Horses such as at the famous Selman Quarter Horse Ranch in Texas.
+This was studied and documented in his book by David Ladd who visited the ranch and visited the family.
+He heard the story from them of a train load of registered Morgan mares who left New England for the Selman Ranch and arrived there as registered Quarter Horses.

-(Note: The horse in the pictures above and to the right is Missouri's Silver Rhythm; our former stallion here at LeDan Morgans.
-The picture above is of me riding him in his and my first ever, and only, show.
-He won all four classes I entered him in and Reserve Champion of the whole show!)
+(Note: The horse in the pictures of this blue section above and to the right is Missouri's Silver Rhythm; our former stallion here at LeDan Morgans.
+The picture at the top is of me riding him in his and my first ever, and only, show.
+He won all four classes I entered him in, and Reserve Champion of the whole show!
+The picture on the right is of Rhythm in his corral at a Caballos Del Sol Trail RIde by a photographer unbeknownst to us at the ride and later sent to us.)

 At LeDan Morgans our mission is to take every opportunity to promote the Morgan horse, and gaited Morgans in particular, to equine enthusiasts via our membership of numerous trail riding clubs and equine associations to help preserve and expand the awareness of this wonderful breed.